abirchLBG/git-auto-script/README.md

 In this repository is an additional script, `auto_alias.sh`.

-Running `zsh auto_alias.sh` from inside repository directory will automatically add aliases to `~/.zshrc` file and source it.
+Running `sudo zsh auto_alias.sh` from inside repository directory will automatically add aliases to `~/.zshrc` file and source it.
 It will use current repository path, so if you move it you will need to run the script again to update the paths or just edit the `~/.zshrc` file.
 This will also back up the `~/.zshrc` file to the current repository.

 May need to run `source ~/.zshrc`.
 If errors executing aliases.